feature-sliced/steiger/.changeset/weak-stars-sort.md

 'steiger': minor
 ---

-Add a --quiet CLI option to report errors only.
+Add a --ignore-warnings CLI option to report errors only.